-That said, one area that Netflix has always lacked in is the ability to provide high quality audio on their content.
+That said, one area that Netflix has always lacked is the ability to provide high-quality audio on its content.
 This changed a few years ago when they started enabling 5.1 Dolby Digital Plus on some content.

 So in short, yes Netflix does provide surround sound, but it’s worth noting that it’s not on all content.
 Similarly, there’s no comprehensive list of what content has surround sound enabled on it.